In-depth discussions with the bands and artists that make the music

-After spending almost a decade in legendary funk-rock band Royal Crescent Mob, Happy formed Howlin Maggie.
+After spending almost a decade in legendary funk-rock band Royal Crescent Mob, Happy Chichester returned with Howlin Maggie

 We discuss the workout habits of Greg Dulli, eyeglass endorsements and contracting SARS in China.

 Ken talks about making Frosting on The Beater, how he joined R.E.M. and more.

 We go deep into the history of the Chainsaw Kittens, covering the arrivals and departures, working with Butch Vig and Spike Jonze, and more